High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Experiments

 where $(X_1, \ldots, X_{1000})^\top \sim N(\boldzero_{1000},\boldI_{1000})$ and $E \sim N(0,1)$. \end{description}

 Figure~\ref{fig:illustrative_example} shows the feature selection accuracy of each method over 30 runs as functions of the number of samples, where the accuracy is measured by the fraction of correctly selected features under the assumption that the number of true features is known.
-As the figure clearly shows, the proposed HSIC Lasso and NOCCO Lasso methods can select correct features in both additive and non-additive model cases.
+As the figure clearly shows, the proposed HSIC Lasso and NOCCO Lasso methods select good features in both additive and non-additive model cases.
+SpAM also works very well for Data1, but it performs poorly for Data2 because the additivity assumption is violated in Data2.
+QPFS and FVM behave similarly, but they tend to be outperformed by the proposed methods.

 Next, we compare the computation time of each method.
 Here, we change the number of features in Data2 to $d=100, 200, \ldots, 1000$, while we fix the number of samples to $n = 100$.
-Figure~\ref{fig:illustrative_example}-(c) shows the averaged computation time for each method.
+Figure~\ref{fig:illustrative_example}-(c) shows the average computation time for each method over $30$ runs.
 As can be observed, the computation time of HSIC Lasso and NOCCO Lasso increases mildly with respect to the number of features compared to that of SpAM, FVM, and QPFS.
+Figure~\ref{fig:illustrative_example}-(d) shows the average computation time of HSIC Lasso for $30$ runs.
+In this experiment, we use the table lookup trick for HSIC Lasso to deal with a relatively large number of samples.
+This shows that the lookup trick allows us to handle relatively large datasets.